MarketSquare/robotframework-style-guide/Resources/horizontal_spacing.md

 ```

 ## Block Spacing
-Blocks like `FOR`, `IF` or `WHILE` should always be indented such that the keywords that are run within the loop have one more spacing than the lines that start and end the block.
+Blocks like `FOR`, `IF` or `WHILE` should always be indented such that the keywords that are run within the loop have to be indented from the lines that start and end the block. ([Robocop: 1008](https://robocop.readthedocs.io/en/stable/rules.html#bad-indent))

 (examples from the userguide)